AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 The principle behind the design is that the difference in head between the surface of the constant head tank of the influent and the effluent supplies enough potential energy to cause flow through the system.
 Float valves in the constant head tanks for fluoride and PACl were utilized to keep the water level and thus, the flow, constant throughout the system.
 The PACl concentration in the coagulant stock tank is fixed.
 Therefore, the concentration of coagulant into the system is determined by its flow rate.
 In order to change the PACl concentration throughout the system to accommodate for varying system flow rates, the PACl flow rate is adjusted accordingly.

 The Summer 2018 team modified the gravity-powered apparatus fabricated by the Spring 2018 team.
-Adjustable sliders were added to allow for easy height adjustments of the sedimentation tube, coagulant stock tank, and coagulant constant head tank, and thus adjusting the flow rate of the system (Figure 1) Fabrication details can be found in the [Summer 2018 Final Report](https://github.com/AguaClara/Fluoride-Auto/blob/master/Fluoride_Summer2018.md#sedimentation-tube).
+Adjustable sliders were added to allow for easy height adjustments of the sedimentation tube, coagulant stock tank, and coagulant constant head tank, and thus adjusting the flow rate of the system (Figure 1).

 [EM: I still don't see the connection between flow rate and fluoride removal.
 Is there an optimal flow rate at which removal occurs?
 Is it to fix the concentration of coagulant?
 I'm having difficulty understanding why it is necessary to build an apparatus with an adjustable flow rate.
 Please clarify how this apparatus will be implemented in a plant (or is it independent of a plant?
 Or is it in tandem with the EStaRS filters in India?)]